-- the use of Nd, Pr, Tb and Dy in high-strength magnets that are critical to multiple defense applications, hybrid and electric vehicles and wind power generation facilities, particularly large off-shore installations; - the use of high-strength NdFeB magnets in the miniaturization of electronic products; - the use of La in the fluid catalytic cracking process used by refineries processing lower quality crude oil that consumes greater quantities of the catalysts; - the increased use of REEs in the drive to reduce global carbon emissions; - China consolidating its REE industry and closing small, inefficient, and polluting REE producers; - the capping of production and the tightening of export volumes and imports by China; - changes in trade policies, including changes in taxes or import/export duties for REE materials by the U.S. government and/or China; - the use of Ce in glass, ceramics, glass polishing, and advanced water filtration applications; - the continued research and commercialization of new applications for REE products; and - the rising costs in China due to stricter environmental controls and rising wages.
+- the use of Nd, Pr, Tb and Dy in high-strength magnets that are critical to multiple defense applications, hybrid and electric vehicles and wind power generation facilities, particularly large off-shore installations; - the use of high-strength NdFeB magnets in the miniaturization of electronic products;

-Supply and demand factors for REE products that could negatively impact future REE prices include the following, among other factors:
+- the use of La in the fluid catalytic cracking process used by refineries in the processing of lower quality crude oil that consumes greater quantities of the catalysts; - the increased use of REEs in the drive to reduce global carbon emissions; - China consolidating its REE industry and closing small, inefficient, and polluting REE producers; - the capping of production and the tightening of export volumes and imports by China; - changes in trade policies, including changes in taxes or import/export duties for REE materials by the U.S. government and/or China; - the use of Ce in glass, ceramics, glass polishing, and advanced water filtration applications; - the continued research and commercialization of new applications for REE products; and - the rising costs in China due to stricter environmental controls and rising wages.

-- the potential for oversupply of certain REEs due to new production inside and outside of China and/or increased exports from China; - development or enhancements of alternative electric motor or generator technologies that may use less or no REE magnet materials;
+Supply and demand factors for REE products that could negatively impact future REE prices include, among other factors, the following:

-- strong demand for selected REEs like magnet materials, driving overproduction of other co-product REEs and creating oversupply conditions for non-magnet REEs; - the potential substitution of other materials for higher-priced REEs; - the development of new, lower cost sources of supply that could reduce or eliminate the market for REEs; - economization by intermediate and end-users to reduce the usage of REEs in end-products; - the potential for increased recycling of higher-priced REEs; - fluctuating oil, gas and coal prices that could reduce the demand for technologies using REEs; - static or lower global economic growth, reducing overall demand growth for REEs; and - potential by-product production of REEs that may increase supply irrespective of the economics of REE production from primary mines.
+- the potential for oversupply of certain REEs due to new production inside and outside of China and/or increased exports from China; - government policy changes (U.S. or otherwise) that would curtail incentives for electric vehicle adoption and/or wind energy development; - development or enhancements of alternative electric motor or generator technologies that may use less or no REE magnet materials; - strong demand for selected REEs like magnet materials, driving overproduction of other co-product REEs and creating oversupply conditions for non-magnet REEs; - the potential substitution of other materials for higher-priced REEs; - the development of new, lower cost sources of supply that could reduce the market price for REEs; - economization by intermediate and end-users to reduce the usage of REEs in end-products; - the potential for increased recycling of higher-priced REEs; - fluctuating oil, gas and coal prices that could reduce the demand for technologies using REEs; - static or lower global economic growth, reducing overall demand growth for REEs; and - potential by-product production of REEs that may increase supply irrespective of the economics of REE production from primary mines.

-The feasibility of the Bear Lodge REE Project and our ability to raise additional funds to develop the Bear Lodge REE Project may be impacted by global supply and demand and future prices of REEs.
+The feasibility of the Bear Lodge REE Project and our ability to raise additional funds to develop the Bear Lodge REE Project will likely be impacted by global supply and demand and future prices of REEs.